stagedml/pylightnix/README.md

 * Alas, Pylightnix is not a production-ready yet!
 Nor parallelism, neither network synchronization are supported out of the box.
 Also, we didn't check it on any operating system besides Linux.
-  - We tried our best to make base Pylightnix operations atomic.
-This allows running several instances of the library on a single storage.
+  - We tried our best to make Pylightnix' operations on storage atomic.
+Among other benefits, this design allows running multiple instances of the library on a single storage at once.
-  - As a consequence, stage synchronization of different machines should be possible by exclusively running `rsync` tool on their storages.
+  - Synchronization of different machines should be possible by exclusively running `rsync` tool on their storages.

 Related work